John is a fervent writer, gamer, and guitar lover. Former automatic-transmission repairer, welder and hobbyist game developer.

 Moving back to the front of the interface, we have perhaps the most striking feature; a pair of VU meters.
 The rest of the switches and dials on the front are for controlling levels and altering the way the interface behaves, but more on that later.

 The USB 2.0 connection has sufficient bandwidth to allow you to record all four individual inputs at the same time.
 This is a great if you need (or want) to put multiple mics on an instrument or guitar cab and then tweak the output from each later.

 The EIE Pro is capable of 24-bit recordings and rates up to 96kHz, which puts it ahead of most audio interfaces in this corner of the market, including its predecessor, the Akai EIE (without the “Pro”).

 The Look and Feel

 The look of a thing is generally the first thing you’ll notice, which is perhaps why Akai seem to have spent a great deal of effort making the EIE Pro look the part.
 It’s solid metal casing feels sturdy and well made.
-I wouldn’t to test this theory but I imagine if you dropped this thing on the floor from a decent height, the floor would suffer as much as the EIE Pro!
+I wouldn’t want to test this theory, but I imagine if you dropped this thing on the floor from a decent height, the floor would suffer as much as the EIE Pro!
 The design itself is clean and functional—almost industrial—with a brushed aluminium front and glossy black edges.
 It would look just as at home in a factory, controlling hydraulic pressures and core temperatures, as it does in a home studio.